 Assault Survivor Kits®

-Assistance League of Tucson joins the Southern Arizona Center Against Sexual Assault (SACASA), Southern Arizona Children’s Advocacy Center and Emerge Center Against Domestic Abuse to respond to the needs of victims of domestic and sexual assault in our community.
+Assistance League of Tucson joins the Southern Arizona Center Against Sexual Assault (SACASA), Children’s Advocacy Center of Southern Arizona and Emerge Center Against Domestic Abuse to respond to the needs of victims of domestic and sexual assault in our community.

 Hooked on Books

 Since 2002, Hooked on Books has worked with Tucson Title 1 schools to provide their libraries and the classrooms with books they need to support their classes.

 Since 1994 Operation School Bell has provided children in need in Tucson with appropriate clothing to encourage regular school attendance and increase self-esteem.

 People who have left shelters or abusive home situations are given kits of basic household supplies so they can live independently again with hope and dignity.

 Since 1989, Teddy Bears has provided child-safe, cuddly teddy bears to children in emotional or physical crisis.